US To Raise Tariffs On $18 Bn Of China Imports Including Chips - UrduPoint

 US To Raise Tariffs On $18 Bn Of China Imports Including Chips

-The decision comes as President Joe Biden gears up for a re-run of his 2020 contest with Republican rival Donald Trump in November's election, with officials criticizing Trump's record on trade as they made the announcement.
+The decision -- which drew a fiery response from Beijing -- comes as President Joe Biden gears up for a rerun of his 2020 contest with Republican rival Donald Trump in November's election, with officials criticizing Trump's record on trade as they made the announcement.

-The tariff rate on EVs is set to quadruple to 100 percent this year while the one for semiconductors will surge from 25 percent to 50 percent by next year, said the White House.
+The tariff rate on EVs is set to quadruple to 100 percent this year while the tariff for semiconductors will surge from 25 percent to 50 percent by next year, the White House said.

-The action is aimed at encouraging China to "eliminate its unfair trade practices regarding technology transfer, intellectual property, and innovation," it added in a statement.
+The action is aimed at encouraging China to "eliminate its unfair trade practices regarding technology transfer, intellectual property and innovation," it added.

 The so-called Section 301 investigation was the Primary tool the Trump administration used to justify tariffs, and the US Trade Representative is required to look into the impact of the levies after four years.